 Why do you do it?
 You have to be able to answer that question.
 Is it to help you deal with anxiety and stress?
 It may be hard for you to admit that you have a drinking or gambling habit, but you can’t change what you don’t acknowledge.
 Dr. Phil says, “What purpose does the behavior serve for you?
 If you’re an alcoholic, you’re not just drinking because you’re thirsty.
 Admit to yourself: ‘I’m medicating myself for anxiety, depression and pain.
 It numbs me to life.'”

 Now learn from this what you are doing wrong.
 When I am helping you I don’t have time to worry about what is not perfect in my life.
 When I pray intensely for the world to change I don’t have time to think about addiction.
 When I pray that God will help me change, so that I can help others – I don’t have time for addiction.

-How to Pray to fight addiction
+How to Pray to Quit Gambling

 Two keys to getting prayer answered are, believing that God will answer your prayer.
 The 2nd is to ask him for things that He wants you to change and that you are ready to change.